Usui Policies and Procedures

 The Company permits the traveler to participate in frequent flyer programs, and to keep all discounts and coupons from frequent flyer programs for personal use.

-If traveling overnight for more than one day, and when over one hundred (100) miles from home, you must abide by the maximum per diem allowance.
+If traveling overnight for more than one day, and when over 150 KM (94 miles) from home, you must abide by the maximum per diem allowance.
 Alcoholic beverages are not permitted at anytime during the business day.
-Alcoholic beverages are not to be considered a business expense.
+Alcoholic beverages are reimbursed as part of an approved company function.

 Ownership/management representatives/interviewees entertained during a visit to any Company office or during an out-of-town visit must have prior approval from the appropriate supervisor.